jsha/caa-simplification/draft-ietf-lamps-rfc6844bis.md

    which the criteria of the Certificate Policy are met.
 In most cases, this will be the document against which the operations of the Certification Authority are audited.
 See {{?RFC3647}}.

+Domain Name: The label assigned to a node in the Domain Name System.

 Domain Name System (DNS):  The Internet naming system specified in
    {{!RFC1034}} and {{!RFC1035}}.